AndrewGrant31/windows-terminal-settings/README.md

 # windows-terminal-settings.json
 settings.json file for Windows Terminal

-Please, do remember to insert your own guid's into each of the guid settings.
+Please, do remember to insert your own guid's into each of the guid settings - marked with the text: your-guid .
-The guids' used on my machine have been stripped from the setting file and replaced with the text "Requires new guid".
+The guids' used on my machine have been stripped from the setting file and replaced with the text "your-guid".
-Use a pwoershell window and issue the command new-guid.
+Use a PowerShell window and issue the command new-guid.
 Copy the new guid and paste into the relevant section for each of the settings.
 You have to do this for each section.

-For the icons, copy the icons downlaoded from this repository to a relevant folder in your %USERPROFILE% and copy the path to the folder and the relevant icon into the section marked "path to icon".
+For the icons, copy the icons downloaded from this repository to a relevant folder in your %USERPROFILE% and copy the path to the folder and the relevant icon into the section marked "path to icon".

 Finally, find and copy the path to your source code folder (it will be in the location bar in Windows Explorer) and paste it into the startingDirectory command, marked with the text "path to source code folder"